dentarg/auth0-blog/_posts/2017-11-24-building-a-symfony-blog-part-1.markdown

 Run the following command `php bin/console doctrine:database:create`, which will create a database with the value of `DATABASE_NAME` in the `.env` file.

+Now that the basic configuration has been set up, lets run the following command: `php bin/console server:start`

+You will see something similar to: `[OK] Server listening on http://127.0.0.1:8000` So in your browser copy in that URL and you'll be shown a "Welcome to Symfony" page.

 ### Creating a new Author entity

 Create new Author entity by running the following command `php bin/console doctrine:generate:entity`